captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-EUBOLE
-And what of Eurydice, Creon’s poor wife.
-Has this news traveled to her heart’s ear?
+## EUBOLE:
+Will you tell us everything.

 ---

-May she have heard something about her son?
----

 ## WATCHMAN:
-I found her first as she was coming out to pray at Athena’s shrine.

----

-She saw the pale color on my face and forced me to share the story of her son.
-“Speak again.

----

-I have known grief before” she spoke.
-Dear lady, I was there.

----

-And I will tell you everything that happened.
+I will tell you everything that happened.
 I said to her I will not try to ease your pain by telling lies.

 ---